MikeTannenbaum/digital-garden-jekyll-template/_notes/Non-linear writing’s ability to jump from sentence to sentence, idea to idea, changes the way the mind thinks through ideas.md

 Writing digitally makes it so the writer can quickly pop from working on one sentence to adding another sentence to a paragraph 3 pages back, whenever they choose.

 If I’m three sentences in to a paragraph and have an idea that fits in the paragraph three pages ago, I can quickly jump there to add it, write more as needed, then jump back to the present.
+This is one way to practice [[zoom-in-zoom-out thinking]].

 No longer do I have to think so diligently about what I want the next sentence to say; instead, I can have a thought, and jump to a different part of the digital page and insert my thought there.
 When I'm at a point of review, I can rearrange paragraphs and sentences on the fly, mixing and remixing words and thoughts until the sentence feels right.